Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Stable
 You are immune to the effects of critical hits.
 You no longer benefit from critical hits.

+### Stalwart
+Whenever you take the Defend major action, ignore any stacks of conditions or afflictions that would be added to you until the start of your next turn.

 ### Supportive
 The first time each round that you apply a boon to another creature they gain 4 absorption.